Travelgate/documentation/docs/apis/for-buyers/hotel-x-pull-buyers-api/admin/overview.md

 The Admin API serves as your gateway to streamline access management and supplier information, facilitating a more efficient and effective experience within the Hotel-X ecosystem.

 Ready to explore the full scope of available entities?
-Dive into the "Admin" section and take control of your connectivity with Hotel-X and your Partners.
+Dive into the [Admin section](get-accesses.mdx) and take control of your connectivity with Hotel-X and your Partners.